robertbasic/robertbasic.com-hugo/content/blog/import-custom-python-modules-in-vim-plugins.md

 endfunction
 ```

-By the way, the here's the [documentation for the Vim](http://vimdoc.sourceforge.net/htmldoc/if_pyth.html) Python module.
+By the way, here's the [documentation for the Vim](http://vimdoc.sourceforge.net/htmldoc/if_pyth.html) Python module.

 Happy hackin'!